Fernando Valenzuela’s Net Worth 2024

 Fernando Valenzuela’s Other Sources of Income

-Following his retirement from baseball, Fernando Valenzuela made a comeback to the Dodgers organization.
+The late Fernando Valenzuela made a comeback to the Dodgers organization in 2003.
 He got the role of Spanish-language radio color commentator for National League West games.
-Later in 2015, he transitioned to the position of color commentator on the Spanish-language feed of SportsNet LA.
+He also became the Spanish language color commentator for the team's cable affiliate, SportsNet LA.
+He continued in this role till the last week of the 2024 season.

 Valenzuela's contributions extend beyond broadcasting.
 He has also served on the coaching staff of Team Mexico during multiple World Baseball Classic tournaments, including those in 2006, 2009, 2013, and 2017.
 These experiences have garnered him significant recognition and respect within the baseball community while providing an additional source of income.